 - 5 Scuba Diving Accessories

 - 7 Dive Gear Repair and Maintenance Corner

 - 8 Final Thoughts

 This guide and the equipment for scuba diving list will provide you with a list and explanation of the most commonly used scuba dive gear.
 Find out the essential pieces of equipment scuba divers need to have to dive safely and comfortably.

-Diving is a very gear-intensive activity and scuba gear cost can go up into the thousands of dollars.
+Diving is a very gear-intensive activity and buying scuba gear can cost up to thousands of dollars.
 You as a scuba diver can’t just jump into the water, hold your breath, and hope for the best.
 It won’t be an enjoyable activity and you will need a bunch of scuba diving gear before you go underwater!

 The next category is called Exposure Items like suits, gloves, boots, etc. Following this is a list of Scuba Accessories like dive lights, then Safety Gear, and then lastly the Repair and Maintenance Corner.

 Let’s dive right into it… We picked the best-rated gear in each category to speed up your search.
 If you want to learn about the specifics to consider when you’re looking for diving gear for kids, then follow the link!